KEY POINTS

 These are pacesetters in building the next generation of leaders in different capacities and in various organizations.

-They have begun to pave the way for the generations to come, giving out a clear message that where there is a push, creativity, and leadership, there is nothing that cannot be achieved.
+They have begun to pave the way for future generations, clearly sending the message that where there is a push, creativity, and leadership, there’s nothing that cannot be achieved.

-These women are not only reforming the face of business in Africa but also altering the way people around the world perceive African entrepreneurship.
+These women are not only reforming the face of business in Africa but also altering how people worldwide perceive African entrepreneurship.